Rafael-Martins/DHT11-Sensor-Appkit/README.md

 ## To run

-### Upload the main.cpp to you arduino and connect your DHT11 sensor on A1
+### Upload the main.cpp to your arduino and connect your DHT11 sensor on A1

 ### Now run the api with the arduino connected on usb